kfattila/kfattila.github.io/pages/Analogizers.md

 What does this mean?
 For a positive sample \\((y_{i} = 1)\\), if \\(\theta^{T}x_{i} > 1\\) then the corresponding cost is zero (yay).
 However, if \\(\theta^{T}x_{i} < 1\\) then we will introduce some positive error (nay).
 The same logic goes for the negative class.
 For a negative sample \\((y_{i} = 0)\\), if \\(\theta^{T}x_{i} < -1\\) then cost is zero (yay), but if \\(\theta^{T}x_{i} > -1\\), then some error is applied (nay).

-n this case, if we interpret \\(\theta\\) as the norm vector of a line then it can be interpreted as a separation line between the classes where the separation might be violated if the data is not linearly separable.
+In this case, if we interpret \\(\theta\\) as the norm vector of a line then it can be interpreted as a separation line between the classes where the separation might be violated if the data is not linearly separable.
 This linear separation boundary is called a line in 2D, plane in 3D, and hyperplane in higher dimensions or in general.

 ![analog8](./images/analog8.png)